Merkoba/Meltdown/arguments.md

 ---

-### upload-edit-code
+### upload-password

-The code to be able to edit an upload
+The password to be able to edit an upload.
+Else it will use a random word

-Default: "meltdown"
+Default: [Empty string]

 Type: str